BernhardPosselt/presentations/slides/algebraic.md

 **Commutativity (+ all of above = Commutative Monoid)**

-I do not need to sort my values beforehand, enables dealing with unordered lists, e.g. because of async value generation
+I do not need to sort my values beforehand, enables dealing with unordered values

 ---